lukso-network/docs/docs/standards/getting-started/01-create-universal-profile.md

 :::success

-We recommend using our [lsp-factory.js](../../tools/lsp-factoryjs/getting-started.md) tool.
+We recommend using our [lsp-factory.js](../../tools/lsp-factoryjs/introduction/getting-started.md) tool.
 It is the easiest way to get started with Universal Profile.
 It will deploy your UP + make all the setup for you.

 :::

 ## Deploy your Universal Profile

-Our [LSP Factory tool](../../tools/lsp-factoryjs/getting-started.md) let you easily deploy a Universal Profile with just few lines of code.
+Our [lsp-factory.js tool](../../tools/lsp-factoryjs/introduction/getting-started.md) let you easily deploy a Universal Profile with just few lines of code.

 ```javascript
 const { LSPFactory } = require("@lukso/lsp-factory.js");